rborder/rBahadur/README.md

 ## Citation

 Developed by [Richard Border](https://www.richardborder.com) and [Osman Malik](https://osmanmalik.github.io/).
 For further details, or if you find this software useful, please cite:
- - Border, R. and Malik, O.A., 2022. `rBahadur`: Efficient simulation of high-dimensional genotype data with global dependence structures. _bioRxiv_. https://doi.org/10.1101/2022.10.13.512132
+ - Border, R. and Malik, O.A., 2022. `rBahadur`: efficient simulation of structured high-dimensional genotype data with applications to assortative mating. _BMC Bioinformatics_. https://doi.org/10.1186/s12859-023-05442-6

 ## Background reading: